infinyon/data-engineering-workshop/03-01-2023-best-practice/README.md

 ```

-You should see Cloud dashboard with 1 Topic and Inbound Traffic metrics.
+Checkout your InfinyOn Cloud dashboard to see the topic and the inbound traffic metrics.

-You can watch real-time traffic by running:
+You can watch real-time traffic through the CLI by running:

 ```bash

 fluvio consume helsinki

 ```

 # Testing Transformation

-Before we send transform data to Postgres, let's test the transformation.
-We will use consume command in the CLI to perform transformation in Cloud and send out to console.
+Before we send data to Postgres, we'll perform a transformation.
+We will use the `consume` command in the CLI to perform transformation.
+The CLI is connected to InfinyOn Cloud, and all transformations are performed in the Cloud before the results are sent to the CLI client.
 The yaml file `jolt.yaml` contains the transformation specification.
-Note that the transformation is done in the Cloud.

 ## Testing Jolt Transformation

 ### Download Jolt Transformation from the Hub

 SmartModule Hub is a place to share SmartModules.
 You can download the Jolt transformation from the Hub.
+The are 2 ways to download a SmartModule through the CLI or InfinyOn Cloud.

-In order to download, goto Cloud UI
+Let's use InfinyOn Cloud to download SmartModule:
-* Click the Hub icon on the left
+* Click the Hub icon on the top/left menu bar
-* Find `jolt` transformation from list of the SmartModules
+* Find `jolt` transformation SmartModule
 * Click "Install" button

-This will download Jolt Transformation to your Cloud account.
+This operation downloads Jolt Transformation to your Cloud account.

-You can confirm that the transformation is downloaded by running:
+You can confirm that `jolt` SmartModule has been downloaded by running:

 ```bash